bilwis/NMS-Journal/README.md

 Currently, this is more of a versioning enabled backup for myself.
 I can not promise that this'll ever be finished or that I will release it under any form of license, but you are free to look around the source if you somehow got lost and found my repo.

+Visit https://nms.bilwis.de to see this in action, if I didn't screw it up.

 Take care, Traveller!